katiesaund/academic_website/content/post/Dresden_maps/index.md

 # A color palette (one color per book)
 col_palette <- dresden_palette("foolmoon", n = 3, type = "continuous")

-# A color Lake Michigan
+# A color for Lake Michigan
 lake_col <- dresden_palette("colddays", type = "discrete")[4]

 #  A map of the Chicago area